hakeemsalman/java/personal/Programs/Problems.md

 }

 ```
-## 8. To find out whether the given String is Palindrome or not.
+## 8 To find out whether the given String is Palindrome or not
 ```java
 //This program runs on NUMBERS import java.util.Scanner;